Schema as Code: HCL Syntax

 Trigger

-Triggers are currently available only to Atlas Pro users.
+Triggers are available only to Atlas Pro users.
 To use this feature, run:

 atlas login